18 Free Apps That Help You Make Money With Your Phone

 Just take a picture, type up a short description and Letgo puts it’s on the market in a matter of seconds.

-You already know you can make money by selling everything from coupons and used books to other people’s clothes on eBay.
+You already know you can make money by selling everything from coupons to used books on eBay.
 But did you know the site has an app you can use to snap a photo, write a description and upload a listing?

 It’s an easy way to become an eBay seller in just a few minutes.
 Just keep in mind that the site keeps a percentage of your sales.